Alcohol sponsorship of sport is the keystone for a wide range of alcohol marketing activity in Ireland.

 The purpose of marketing is to create a need or desire for a product.
 Alcohol is not a staple, it is not a necessary purchase, therefore a market must be created for it – and new drinkers must be recruited to create and expand that market.

-While the Alcohol Beverage Federation of Ireland (ABFI) claims that “there is no link between sponsorship and alcohol consumption”, Diageo, sponsor of Irish rugby and the Gaelic Athletic Association (GAA), attributes sales increases directly to sports sponsorship activity in its most recent annual report and Carlsberg, sponsor of the FAI, in its most recent annual report, says that “ultimately, sponsorships are about growing our business and driving the long-term sales of our beer brands”.
+While the Drinks Ireland (formerly Alcohol Beverage Federation Ireland) claims that “there is no link between sponsorship and alcohol consumption”, Diageo, sponsor of Irish rugby and the Gaelic Athletic Association (GAA), attributes sales increases directly to sports sponsorship activity in its annual reporting and Carlsberg, sponsor of the FAI, in recent annual reports, have stated that “ultimately, sponsorships are about growing our business and driving the long-term sales of our beer brands”.

 There is clearly one message for policymakers and another for shareholders, but it is the latter whose interests the alcohol industry is working for and protecting.
 Our legislators must do the same for the public health.

 To suggest that sports sponsorship is not linked to sales of alcohol or has no influence on the beliefs and drinking behaviour of Irish people, particularly children and young people, not only lacks evidence and credibility, it also flies in the face of logic and common sense.

 By allowing alcohol producers access to the world of sport and its emotive landscape of success and failure enables alcohol brands shape relations with future consumers on a fundamental appreciation of human understanding.